ApolloAuto/apollo/docs/quickstart/apollo_2_0_hardware_system_installation_guide_v1.md

   ![Cameras_lock_screw](./images/LI-Camera-LockScrew.png)

-- Use USB 3.0 Cables to connect the cameras (USB 3.0 Micro-B) and the IPC(USB 3.0 type A), and use the screws to secure the connection.
+- Use USB 3.0 Cables to connect the cameras (USB 3.0 Micro-B) and the IPC(USB 3.0 type A), and then use the screws to secure the connection.